joelvanta/joelvanta.github.io/essays/smart-questions.md

 ## NOT A SMART WAY TO ASK A QUESTION

 An example of a not smart way of asking question has a header “Calendar React JS.”
-The post contains word that “I have a homework,” which seems that the person who asked did not do research or have not started doing the task.
+The post contains words that “I have a homework,” which seems that the person who asked did not do research or have not started doing the task.
 When you further read the post, there is not enough information given.
 It states that they need to make a calendar component on React and has to show days like in Windows that starts from Sunday and ends with Saturday.
 An obvious incomplete code was given which clearly shows that the person asking the question did not make any progress in doing the task given to them.
 There was a person who asks for clarification regarding the question.
 Another answered the question with a sample code for reference.

 Here is a link to [Smart question example](https://stackoverflow.com/questions/75254477/how-to-determine-whether-the-other-then-methods-can-be-omitted).

-Here is a link to [Not Smart question example](https://stackoverflow.com/questions/75254473/calendar-react-js).
+Here is a link to [Not a smart question example](https://stackoverflow.com/questions/75254473/calendar-react-js).